Threshold transient growth as a criterion for turbulent mean profiles: Abstract

 \section{Abstract}

 Lozano-Duran et al ({\em J. Fluid Mech.}, {\bf 914}, A8, 2021) have recently identified the ability of streamwise-averaged turbulent streak fields $\U(y,z,t)\bx$ in minimal channels to produce short-term transient growth as the key linear mechanism needed to sustain turbulence at $Re_{\tau}=180$.
-Here, we model this streak transient growth as a two-stage linear process by first selecting the dominant streak structure expected to emerge over the eddy turnover time on the turbulent mean profile $U(y)\bx$, and then examining the secondary growth on this (frozen) streak field $\U(y,z)\bx$.
-Choosing the mean streak amplitude and eddy turnover time consistent with simulations recovers the growth thresholds found by Lozano-Duran et al. (2021) for sustained turbulence.
-Interestingly, even more growth is possible for less-optimal streaks of approximately double the spanwise wavelength at the larger amplitudes found in simulations.
-This most energetic streak spacing, however, starts to approach the optimal streak in a larger geometry at higher $\Rt$ where the growth possible on each also comes together.
-Our results feed into the idea that the short-term perturbation growth properties of the turbulent mean profile is a much more plausible criterion of turbulence existence than the asymptotic (linear) stability as originally suggested by Malkus ({\em J. Fluid Mech.}, {\bf 521}, 1, 1956).
+Here, in an attempt to extend this result to larger domains and higher $\Rt$, we model this streak transient growth as a two-stage linear process by first selecting the dominant streak structure expected to emerge over the eddy turnover time on the turbulent mean profile $U(y)\bx$, and then examining the secondary growth on this (frozen) streak field $\U(y,z)\bx$.
+Choosing the mean streak amplitude and eddy turnover time consistent with simulations captures the growth thresholds found by Lozano-Duran et al. (2021) for sustained turbulence.
+In a larger domain at $\Rt=180$, the most energetic near-wall streaks observed in simulations are close to the predicted optimal streaks.
+This most energetic streak spacing, approaches the optimal streak at $\Rt=550$ where the secondary growth possible on each also comes together.
+A key prediction from the model is that the threshold transient growth required to sustain turbulence decreases with increasing $\Rt$.
+More fundamentally, the work of Lozano-Duran et al. (2021) and our results suggest a subtle but significant revision of Malkus's ({\em J. Fluid Mech.}, {\bf 521}, 1, 1956) classic hypothesis concerning realisable turbulent mean profiles.
+The key property for a realisable turbulent mean profile could be the ability to generate sufficient short-term transient growth rather than dependence on its (long-term) linear stability characteristics which was Malkus's original idea.